 I'm an avid e-book reader and was once a Kindle-owner.
 After news of Amazon's UK tax-avoidance broke I decided to boycott them and look for alternative e-bookshops.

-Concentrating on bookshops that sold DRM-free e-books, to ensure I could read them on any device, I also wanted to support small and independent publishers and bookshops.
+I concentrated on finding bookshops that sold DRM-free e-books, to ensure I could read them on any device.
+I also wanted to support small and independent publishers and bookshops.
 With this in mind, I compiled a list of DRM-free bookshops.
-The list is still growing and is now a key component of Libreture - members record where they bought their DRM-free books, helping others discover new bookshops.
+The list is still growing and is now a key component of Libreture - readers record where they bought their DRM-free books, helping others discover new bookshops.

-A big part of using Amazon is its book management tools.
+A big part of Amazon's service is its book storage and management tools.
 To avoid these, I began using Shelfari, a library management website.
 Shelfari was a great tool, but in 2008, the owners sold Shelfari to Amazon.
 So I moved to Goodreads.

 When the owners of Goodreads also sold their business to Amazon in 2013, I had finally had enough.
 Many others felt the same way.